kiegroup/github-action-build-chain/README.md

   >   matrix.os:${{ matrix.os }}
   > ```

-- **archive-artifacts** (optional): `file path` (see: [@actions/glob](https://github.com/actions/toolkit/tree/main/packages/glob) and [Archiving Artifacts](#archiving-artifacts)). define it in case you want to archive artifacts after building the project chain.
+- **archive-artifacts-path** (optional): `file path` (see: [@actions/glob](https://github.com/actions/toolkit/tree/main/packages/glob) and [Archiving Artifacts](#archiving-artifacts)). define it in case you want to archive artifacts after building the project chain.

   > Example: see [Archiving Artifacts](#archiving-artifacts)

-- **archive-artifacts-name** (optional, default: `artifact`): `a string` (see: [Archiving Artifacts](#archiving-artifacts) and [Uploading without an artifact name](#uploading-without-an-artifact-name)). define it in case you want to archive artifacts after building the project chain.
+- **archive-artifacts-name** (optional, default: `the project name`): `a string` (see: [Archiving Artifacts](#archiving-artifacts) and [Uploading without an artifact name](#uploading-without-an-artifact-name)). define it in case you want to archive artifacts after building the project chain.

-  > **_Warning:_** `archive-artifacts` input is mandatory in case you want to use this field (it does not make sense to specify an artifact name without defining what you want to upload)
+  > **_Warning:_** `archive-artifacts-path` input is mandatory in case you want to use this field (it does not make sense to specify an artifact name without defining what you want to upload)

   > Example: see [Archiving Artifacts](#archiving-artifacts)

 - **archive-artifacts-if-no-files-found** (optional, default: `warn`): `warn|ignore|error` (see: [Archiving Artifacts](#archiving-artifacts) and [Customization if no files are found](#customization-if-no-files-are-found)).
 Allows you to customize the behavior of the action if no files are found..

-  > **_Warning:_** `archive-artifacts` input is mandatory in case you want to use this field (it does not make sense to specify the failure behaviour without defining what you want to upload)
+  > **_Warning:_** `archive-artifacts-path` input is mandatory in case you want to use this field (it does not make sense to specify the failure behaviour without defining what you want to upload)

   > Example: see [Archiving Artifacts](#archiving-artifacts)

 ## Archiving Artifacts

 The archive artifacts algorithm is basically copied from [actions/upload-artifact project](https://github.com/actions/upload-artifact) and (manually) transpile to javascript.
-The usage is basically the same (the inputs are different named and the [Conditional Artifact Upload](https://github.com/actions/upload-artifact#conditional-artifact-upload) is not enabled), so why do we include this `archive artifacts` mechanism in this tool if it's already implemented by another tool? well, because this treats the archive artifacts mechanism for the whole build chain, so in case you define an `archive-artifacts` in a different project from the chain, all of them will be uploaded.
+The usage is basically the same (the inputs are different named adding `archive-artifacts` prefix and the [Conditional Artifact Upload](https://github.com/actions/upload-artifact#conditional-artifact-upload) is not enabled), so why do we include this `archive artifacts` mechanism in this tool if it's already implemented by another tool? well, because this treats the archive artifacts mechanism for the whole build chain, so in case you define an `archive-artifacts-path` in a different project from the chain, all of them will be uploaded.
 If you are wondering if you are able to use `actions/upload-artifact` instead of the one we propose, the answer is 'yes', just take into consideration the artifacts will be archived based on the definition from the project triggering the job.

 ### Upload an Individual File